Scholastic Aptitude Test | Chspe Test | Connecticut Mastery Test | Isat Practice Test | Mcat Test Prep | Gre Test Prep Software

 As with all states, Connecticut mandates that their state board of education enforce annual administration of statewide achievement tests.
 The Connecticut Mastery Test is therefore given to all students statewide in grades four through eight, in varying forms.

 Initially this sat was only offered to fourth, sixth and eighth grades but following the passage of the No Child Left Behind Act, Connecticut was forced to include the testing of third, fifth and seventh grades.
-Testing covers mathematics, reading and language arts.
-The subject of science was added in 2008 for fifth and eighth grades.
-Students in tenth grade take a SAT called The Connecticut Academic Performance Test or CAPT.

-Originally administered in the fall, the Connecticut Mastery Test has since been moved to spring testing.
-The grading scale measures achievements according to five levels.
 Level one indicates below basic, level two basic understanding, level three shows proficiency in subject material, level four conveys goal level, and level five indicates a student is testing at an advanced level.

-Mathematics is one subject area that is covered, testing basic skills and math concepts that the students are able to perform.
-It also examines how well a student can apply these basic skills and concepts to solve math problems.
 The mathematic subject questions are offered in three formats; multiple choice, grid- in, and open-ended.
 Multiple choice offers four options, grid- in requires the solving of problems and filling in a grid, and open-ended questions require student to show his or her work to justify their answer.

 Reading subject matter covers comprehension and reading power.
 Depending on grade level, the student will be required to read various types of literature, both fiction and non- fiction, in lengths of four hundred to one thousand words.
 The Connecticut Mastery Test in reading expects the student to read for meaning.